Purpose

 |

-| index_json_clause | Specifies the clause for creating a multivalued index.
-For more information about multivalued indexes, see the Create a multivalued index section in Create an index.
+| index_json_clause | Specifies the clause for creating a multi-value index.
+For more information about multi-value indexes, see the Create a multi-value index section in Create an index.

-NoticeThe multivalued index feature is currently in the experimental stage.
-We recommend that you do not use it in a production environment to avoid affecting system stability. |
+NoticeMulti-value indexes are currently in the experimental stage.
+We recommend that you do not use them in a production environment to avoid affecting system stability. |

-| json_column_name | Specifies the name of the column of the JSON data type in the table. |
+| json_column_name | Specifies the name of the JSON data type column in the table. |

-| idx_json_name | Specifies the name of the multivalued index to be created. |
+| idx_json_name | Specifies the name of the multi-value index to be created. |

-| json_field_name | Specifies the name of the field in the JSON column for which an index is to be created. |
+| json_field_name | Specifies the name of the field in the JSON column to be indexed. |

 | TABLE_MODE | Optional.
-Specifies the merge trigger threshold and merge strategy, that is, the behavior of data compaction after data is dumped.
+Specifies the merge trigger threshold and merge strategy, which control the merge behavior after data is dumped.
 For more information about the values, see table_mode_value below. |

 | auto_increment_cache_size | Optional.
 Specifies the number of cached auto-increment values.
 The default value is 0, which indicates that this parameter is not configured.
-In this case, the system uses the tenant-level parameter auto_increment_cache_size as the cache size for the auto-increment column. |
+In this case, the system uses the tenant-level parameter auto_increment_cache_size as the cache size for auto-increment columns. |

-| READ {ONLY | WRITE} | Specifies the read/write permissions of the table.
+| READ {ONLY | WRITE} | Specifies the read/write permissions for the table.
 Valid values:

 |